2022 AQHA Executive Committee

 Dr. Myers is an AQHA 10-year cumulative breeder and an exhibitor, with multiple Select world championships.
 He has earned numerous Superiors and AQHA performance champion titles.
 Dr. Myers is also the recipient of the NSBA Jack Benson Award.

-Dr. Myers and his wife, veterinarian Dr. Leslie Myers, have two daughters, Taylor and Mallory.
+Dr. Myers and his wife, veterinarian Dr. Leslie Myers, have two daughters, Taylor and Mallory, who are also veterinarians.

 Kenneth Banks is an AQHA life member.
 He was elected as an AQHA director in 1996 and elevated to director-at-large in 2011.
 Banks has served on the International, Show and Contest, Nominations and Credentials, Amateur, and Marketing committees.
 He also served on the Foundation and Show councils.
 Banks currently serves on the Finance Committee.